California Laws on Employer Use of Arrest and Conviction Records

 - Certain marijuana offenses.
 Employers are prohibited from asking about minor marijuana convictions that are more than two years old.

 - Juvenile records.
 Beginning on January 1, 2017, employers may not ask applicants about juvenile records relating to arrest, detention, processing, or adjudication while the applicant was subject to the juvenile court system.
 California does not consider juvenile court decisions to be "convictions" that employers could otherwise inquire about.

 California also has a "ban the box" law, which limits public employers from asking applicants about criminal history on an initial job application.
 This law does not apply to private employers.
 However, certain cities have similar rules that do apply to private employers.
 For example, San Francisco prohibits employers with 20 or more employees from asking an applicant about criminal history until after an in-person interview or until after a conditional offer of employment has been made.

 Federal Protections for Applicants With a Criminal Record

-The FCRA imposes obligations on employers who request criminal background checks and on the firms that provide them.
+The FCRA imposes obligations on employers that request criminal background checks and on the firms that provide them.
 Employers must do all of the following: